cheeeeeza/TheArchitectsJournal-Plugin/README.md

 ## Crafting & Discovery

-The recipes for all items are recorded within **The Architect’s Journal** itself.

-However, these recipes are neither simple nor freely given.
-Knowledge must be earned.
+The recipe of every item is available in **the Architect's Journal!** Just keep in mind the recipes wont be easy nor handed over to you on a silver platter- so I'll give you a little hint on how to craft the journal!

-> Among the long-lost scattered pages of the Eight, one paper remains—its glowing ink stubborn to fade:
+> Amongst the long lost scattered pages of the Eight, one paper remains with glowing ink, stubborn to fade:
 >
-> *I watched Hudeen work in silence again today...*
+> *I watched Hudeen work in silence again today.*
 >
-> *Mining a star into a book... only with a humble copper pickaxe did he succeed.*
+> *I do not yet understand what he seeks to achieve- mining a star into a book.
+He tried countless tools before and labored for days in secrecy, yet only with a humble copper pickaxe did he finally succeed*
 >
-> *Whatever he created was never meant to be unique—only repeatable, away from prying eyes.*
+> *I never understood his true intentions.
+But I knew that whatever he was trying to make was never meant to be unique- it was meant to be done again, away from the prying eyes of whatever doom looms out there...*
 >
-> — **Licht**
->
+> *-Licht*

 ## Built With
 - Java